-2.1 ROLE OF DWS IN WATER RESOURCE MANAGEMENT
+2.2 ROLE OF DWS IN WATER RESOURCE MANAGEMENT

 South Africa's environmental and water policies reflect a strong message that aquatic ecosystems and water quality are priority issues of environmental concern as they provide ecosystem services and water availability.
-Water availability (quantity and quality) has to be considered for the present and future generation needs, i.e. to cater for the country's transitioning economy in light of the National Development Plan & post Covid-19 socio-economic pathway.
+Water availability (quantity and quality) must be considered for the present and future generation needs, i.e., to cater for the country's transitioning economy in light of the National Development Plan & post Covid-19 socio-economic pathway.
 All environmental and water policies are governed by the Bill of Rights which is contained in the Constitution of the Republic of South Africa (1996).

-The Constitution applies to all law and binds the legislature, the executive, the judiciary, and all organs of state.
+The Constitution applies to all laws and binds the legislature, the executive, the judiciary, and all organs of state.
 The Bill of Rights places a duty on the state to implement reasonable legislative and other measures to protect water resources.
 "Other measures", in this case, include the roll-out and implementation of the eutrophication management strategy to protect water resources.
+Additionally,

-Additionally, Section 27 in the Bill of Rights places a duty on the state to take reasonable legislative and other measures, within its available resources, to achieve the progressive realization of providing sufficient water to everyone.
+Section 27 in the Bill of Rights places a duty on the state to take reasonable legislative and other measures, within its available resources, to achieve the progressive realization of providing sufficient water to everyone.
 The foundation for water quality protection in South Africa is provided by Section 24(a) of the Constitution which makes provision for fundamental and dual solidarity rights to an environment that is not harmful to one's health or well-being.

 One of the mandates of the DWS, as the custodian of the country's water resources is to protect water resources for current use and future generations.
 This can be achieved through management of water quality of the resource in an integrated manner.
-The NWA together with the Water Service Act (Act 108 of 1997) promotes sustainability and equity as the central guiding principles in the protection, use, development, conservation, management, and control of water resources.
-Chapter 3 of the NWA specifically deals with the protection of water resources and focuses on pollution prevention measures, whereas the WSA (108:1997) makes provision for the basic water supply and sanitation services.
-Therefore, the EMSIP is directly responding to the objective of putting pollution prevention measures in place, as a provision for the protection of water resources and bridge the gap between development of strategies and implementation thereafter.
+The NWA together with the Water Service Act (Act 108 of 1997) (WSA) promotes sustainability and equity as the central guiding principles in the protection, use, development, conservation, management, and control of water resources.
+Chapter 3 of the NWA specifically deals with the protection of water resources and focuses on pollution prevention measures, whereas the WSA makes provision for basic water supply and sanitation services.
+The WSA further prescribes the legislative duty of municipalities as water-service authorities (WSAs) to provide water supply and sanitation according to national standards and norms.

+Therefore, the EMSIP is directly responding to the objective of putting pollution prevention measures in place, as a provision for the protection of water resources and bridging the gap between the development of strategies and implementation thereafter.

-2.2 ALIGNMENT WITH THE INTEGRATED WATER QUALITY MANAGEMENT POLICY AND STRATEGY FOR SOUTH AFRICA
+2.3 ALIGNMENT WITH THE INTEGRATED WATER QUALITY MANAGEMENT POLICY AND STRATEGY FOR SOUTH AFRICA